mainigautam/instagram_backup_manager/README.md

 `npm install`

-after completion type
+**[*]** after completion type

  `cd server && npm install`

- after that, setup the final client page dependencies by :
+ **[*]** after that, setup the final client page dependencies by :

  `cd ../ && cd client && npm install`

- After you are done installing the dependencies Close the terminal and open it again in igbm directory and type:
+ **[*]** After you are done installing the dependencies Close the terminal and open it again in igbm directory and type:

  `npm start`

  this will open the browser with your backup opened as instagram's format to the best format .

- **Note: Instagram Has put many limitations in the backup version of your accounts it dosen't provide the likes, comments and the pictures sent by your friends and i cannot do anything about the stuff instagram itself dosen't provide**

  Feel Free To Give Pull Requests and Comment Feature Requests .
 This is a initial push the automated and more cleaner version will be uploaded soon .
 For Now it  Can

-[X]Display Profile Data With Images
+-[X]Display Profile Data With Images
-[X]Stories Archive (Pics and Videos)
+-[X]Stories Archive (Pics and Videos)
-[X]Direct Messages With Likes ,TimeStamps , Pics Sent (By You Only due to limitations) [X]Group Chats
+-[X]Direct Messages With Likes ,TimeStamps , Pics Sent (By You Only due to limitations) -[X]Group Chats
-[X]Followers and Following Number and List .
+-[X]Followers and Following Number and List .
-[X]Can Load On Your Mobile Via React's Local IP server in full mobile view
+-[X]Can Load On Your Mobile Via React's Local IP server in full mobile view

-Known Bugs are : Timeline Feature Dosen't works for now
+Known Bugs are : -Timeline Feature Dosen't works for now
-                 Zoomed Post Pics are not supported in mobile view for now Group Participant names are not shown in header of Group's DM Tell More If You Find
+                 -Zoomed Post Pics are not supported in mobile view for now -Group Participant names are not shown in header of Group's DM -Tell More If You Find

-**All The Code and Assests of This project are created by me only not copy pasted or pirated**
+>**All The Code and Assests of This project are created by me only not copy pasted or pirated**

+>**Note: Instagram Has put many limitations in the backup version of your accounts it dosen't provide the likes, comments and the pictures sent by your friends and i cannot do anything about the stuff instagram itself dosen't provide**